vituperative/i2pchat/docs/index.md

 ## How to run it

-You need to enable SAM in your router on <a href="http://127.0.0.1:7657/configclients">java i2p configclients page</a> or i2pd's i2pd.conf [sam] section to make I2P Chat work over your I2P router.
+You need to enable the SAM application bridge in your router on <a href="http://127.0.0.1:7657/configclients">Java I2P configclients page</a> or i2pd's i2pd.conf [SAM] section to make I2P Chat work over your I2P router.

 ## Project status, news and history